titans55/wololo/README.md

 python3 manage.py migrate
 ```

-You will find wololopostgres.sh file on the project. change the paths according to your file system. then run it.
+You will find exampleInitFile.sh file on the project. change the paths according to your file system. then run it.

 ```
-sudo ./wololopostgres.sh
+sudo ./exampleInitFile.sh
 ```

 Check opened terminals and give permission to the rabbitMQ and Docker if neccessary.